Stilnovo De Pas, D’Urbino, Lomazzi Desk Lamp

-Materials: Cast iron counterweight, painted with green wrinkle paint.
-Chromed iron rod and top.
+Materials: Cast iron tubular counterweight base, painted with green wrinkle paint.
+Chromed iron curved slat.
 Green painted aluminium lampshade, white painted inside.
-Bakelite socket.
+Chrome top.
+Bakelite E27 socket.

 Lampshade: ∅ 28 cm / 11.02”

 Height: 40 cm / 15.74”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.